-2014 Tewaarton Award Nominee and Cabrini 's Corey Elmer (Blue Mtn and Conrad Weiser alum) is on of many Central PA HS players proving you don't need to go "Philly" in the summer to become great or get recruited!
+2014 Tewaarton Award Nominee and Cabrini 's Corey Elmer has been awarded NCAA DIII Player of the Year (Blue Mtn and Conrad Weiser alum); one many Central PA HS players proving you don't need to go "Philly" in the summer to become great or get recruited!

 Corey originally was recruited and attended Division I Robert Morris University, and transferred to Cabrini after his first semester.